 It might surprise some people to know that English is widely spoken across many parts of Thailand.
-Granted, once you get really off the beaten track and into the rural towns and communities of the country it’s a different story but chances are, for at least the first part of your visit, you will stick to the bigger cities and touristic hotspots.
+Granted, once you get really off the proverbial beaten track and into the rural towns and communities of the country it’s a different story.
+But chances are, for at least the first part of your visit, you will stick to the bigger cities and touristic hotspots.

 While you should never expect everyone to speak English if that isn’t their first language, the fact is that the abundance of English in Thailand is a huge relief and does make things a lot easier for solo travellers.
 Especially if you are like me and Thailand is your first stop in SE Asia.
 SE Asia is very different than travelling in other parts of the world and knowing I could readily seek help or ask directions in my own language took off a lot of stress.

 One of the best things about solo travel in Thailand is that it is so easy it is to get around, both in cities and around the country.
-There’s lot of help to be found (yes, in English) and even the longer and confusing routes that require multiple changes can be booked as a set, making your Thai travels worry-free.
+Even the longer confusing routes that require multiple changes can be booked with a local company, making your Thai travels worry-free.